jgheithcock/heithcockdotcom/_posts/scavengerhunts/2017-ghostly-christmas/index.md

   url: "/images/scavengerhunts/2017-ghostly-christmas/ghostly-christmas.jpg"
 ---

-The concept for this year's scavenger hunt was that Peeves, the poltergeist, had hidden your present and you would need to get the ghosts of Hogwarts to help you find him (and your present).
-The vision I had was to have all of the clues hidden, either inside a closet or dark cabinet.
+The concept for this year's scavenger hunt was that [Peeves, the poltergeist](https://harrypotter.fandom.com/wiki/Peeves), has hidden your present and you need to get the ghosts of Hogwarts to help you find him (and your present).
+My vision was to have all of the clues hidden inside a closet or a dark cabinet.
 They would be in front of a candle (electric) and so have a spooky glow.

 <a href="/images/scavengerhunts/2017-ghostly-christmas/box-and-clues.jpg">
 <img src="/images/scavengerhunts/2017-ghostly-christmas/box-and-clues.jpg" alt="The clues to a ghostly Christmas" class="mapBorder" />